 Which one to choose

-We have profiled below what is available today – modeling amps that you can plug in and play (with a cab where required) rather than an ‘effects processor’ which is usually floor based and requires plugging into your amp.
+We have listed below a few amps that are worth a look.
+These you can generally can plug in and play (with a cab where required) rather than being ‘effects processor’s which are usually floor based and require plugging into your amp.

 Website: Boss Amps